If s is a null pointer and n is zero, the filebuf becomes unbuffered for output, meaning

 setbuf()may be called at any time, even after some I/O took place.
 Current contents of the buffer, if any, are lost.

-provide a 10k buffer for reading.
-On linux, the strace utility may be used to observe the actual number of bytes read
+Provides a 10k buffer for reading.
+On linux, the strace utility may be used to observe the actual number of bytes read.

 See also